GraftonJ/spotcheck/README.md

 SpotCheck is mobile app that allows the user to find dog-friendly restaurants nearby or through a city search.
 The app has a social component: users who login may post restaurant reviews and 'check-in' to a location they are in or very close to.

 SpotCheck was built with React Native and supports IOS and Android.
 The app uses the Yelp api to find dog-friendly restaurants.
-The applications backend is in a separate project and deployed to a Heroku server (https://github.com/GraftonJ/spotcheck-be).
+The applications backend is in a separate project and deployed to a Heroku server (https://github.com/GraftonJ/spotcheck-be)

+View a short video demo at: https://youtu.be/IW1INo2XOqw

 ## Search